Universite-Gustave-Eiffel/plamade/nm-unittest-services/README.md

-This folder creates a setup of a PostGIS database to run the tests.
+This folder creates a setup of a PostGIS database and an emulated Slurm/SSH server to run the tests.